Dieudonné (comedian): 2002–2006

 Since 2002, Dieudonné has attracted attention by making increasingly polemical statements.
 In an interview for the magazine Lyon Capitale in January 2002, he described "the Jews" as "a sect, a fraud, which is the worst of all, because it was the first" and said he preferred "the charisma of bin Laden to that of Bush".
 He subsequently tried to run for president in the 2002 presidential election, but failed to get in the race.

 On 1 December 2003, he appeared live on a television show disguised as a parody of an Israeli settler wearing military fatigues and a Haredi (Orthodox) Jewish hat.
 The sketch climaxed with a Hitler salute, after which Dieudonné shouts out a word.
 According to Dieudonné, he shouted "Israël" in the persona of the Haredi.
 In the following days, some news agencies stated that he shouted "Isra – Heil" or "Heil Israel".
 He was cleared of charges of antisemitism in a Paris court after the judge said this was not an attack against Jews in general but against a type of person "distinguished by their political views".
-At the 2004 European Parliament election, Dieudonné was a candidate for the extreme left-wing party "Euro-Palestine", but left a few months after the election because of disagreements with its leaders.
+At the 2004 European Parliament election, Dieudonné was a candidate for the extreme left-wing party "Euro-Palestine", but left a few months after the election due to disagreement with its leaders.

-Dieudonné is the director of the Les Ogres website, where he makes plain his denial of the historical version of the 9/11 events.
+Dieudonné is the director of Les Ogres website, where he makes plain his denial of the historical version of the 9/11 events.
 Following this television appearance, a Dieudonné show in Lyon (at La Bourse du Travail) on 5 February 2004 was picketed and a bottle containing a corrosive product was thrown in the venue, injuring a spectator.
 On 11 November, Dieudonné organized a debate with four rabbis of Naturei Karta in the Théâtre de la Main d'Or in Paris.